 Table 1.
 Examples of coupled meteorological and chemical processes and noted variations in characteristics over PCAP lifecycle.
 Volunteers – please add to the table.

-A key goal of the AQUARIUS study is to establish an experimental design that will lead to the meteorological and air chemistry observations that are necessary to improve our understanding of the production, transformation, cycling, and destruction of chemical species during the life cycle of PCAPs.
-No previous field campaign has provided the breadth and depth of contemporaneous observations at the surface and aloft that could address that goal.
+A key goal of the AQUARIUS study is to improve our understanding of the production, transformation, cycling, and destruction of chemical species during the life cycle of PCAPs.
+Establishing an experimental design to provide the meteorological and air chemistry observations to meet this goal is essential.
+No previous field campaign has provided the breadth and depth of contemporaneous observations at the surface and aloft that could address the complex coupled meteorological and chemistry processes of importance.
 As we will elaborate in future sections, observing the complexity of coupled chemistry and meteorological processes in topographic basins requires a holistic and novel field study design approach to take advantage of extensive existing sensor networks that will be available at minimal cost to the program as well as deploy diverse sensor types to fill in the gaps using innovative deployment strategies (e.g., plane, in situ and surface-based remote, mobile, drones, IOTs).
 The science plan factors in the strength and weaknesses of these diverse sensor types for the complex and evolving boundary layer conditions observed during PCAPs.
 The AQUARIUS field campaign also presents an opportunity to collect data and evaluate forecast model capabilities during the study to improve research and operational simulations of PCAPs.
-Considerable work is underway or has been conducted in recent years improving model simulations of PCAPS (e.g., Lareau and Horel 2015b, Ahmadov et al. 2015, Foster et al. 2017, Tran et al. 2018, Sun and Holmes 2019; Kelly et al. 2019).
+Considerable work is underway or has been conducted in recent years improving model simulations of PCAPs (e.g., Lareau and Horel 2015b, Ahmadov et al. 2015, Foster et al. 2017, Tran et al. 2018, Sun and Holmes 2019; Kelly et al. 2018).

 The coupling between meteorology and chemistry is highly complex.
 All of the meteorological forcing variables shown in Figure 1 interact with a wide range of chemical processes.
 PCAPS can be long-lived, lasting one to two weeks, during which a complex and varied array of coupled meteorological and chemical processes occur.
 The evolution of PCAPS can be characterized by an onset or development phase, mature or steady state phase, and a breakup or decay phase.
 The meteorological and chemical characteristics of each of these phases vary, thus it is expected that meteorological and chemical process coupling varies similarly through the lifecycle of PCAPS.
 AQUARIUS observational design will target the entire evolution of PCAPS so that the importance of various processes throughout the lifecycle of PCAPS can be quantified.
 The development/onset phase of PCAPS is often characterized in colder regions by fresh snow cover, high albedo, cold temperatures, and clear skies and ample solar radiation.
 As PCAPS mature, fog and stratus may develop along with buildup in secondary particulates and water vapor in the boundary-layer, as well as the lowering of a strong subsidence inversion that typically constrains the vertical depth of the polluted layer.
 Distinct elevated layers of higher concentrations of particulates and associated chemical precursors often develop during the mature phase, as well as complex inter- and intra-basin transport that may contribute to partial and temporary destruction of the PCAPS in geographically-favored subdomains within them.
 During the mature phase, many meteorological factors that affect pollutant concentrations are prominent including fluctuations in the depth of the PCAPS, terrain and thermally driven flows, and turbulent mixing laterally and in the vertical.
 During the breakup or decay phase, the depth of the PCAP typically continues to decrease while concentrations of criteria pollutants may increase.